pinterest/.github/CONTRIBUTING.md

 - Version of the project you're using.
 - Code (or even better whole projects) which reproduce the issue.
+- Steps which reproduce the issue.
-- Screenshots, GIFs or videos (if relavent)
+- Screenshots, GIFs or videos (if relavent).
-- Stack traces for crashes
+- Stack traces for crashes.
-- Logs
+- Any logs produced.

 ## Making Changes